MaxwellKnight/schedulab/backend/README.md

 - Application uses JWT for authentication
 - Access and refresh tokens are configured with the same secret (consider using different secrets in production)
 - Default database has no password set (consider adding password for production)

-Need help?
-Check the issues tab or contact the maintainer.